acorrenson/Algos/C_implem/README.md

-# C implementation of usefull algorithms
+# C implementation of useful algorithms